“Calcutta's the only city I know where you are actively encouraged to stop strangers at random for a quick chat.”

 The world’s first Polo Club was instituted in Kolkata or rather than Calcutta.
 It is the Calcutta Polo Club.
 While the Royal Calcutta Golf Club was the first one to be built outside the United Kingdom.

 This is the city of passionate football supporters that can get quite unruly and overtly emotional post-match.
 And located here, the Salt Lake Stadium is the world’s second-largest football stadium in the world.

 The Indian-Chinese cuisine that we today gorge ourselves on originated right here in Kolkata.
 Kolkata is home to a huge Chinese population - a fact that became the reason for the institution of India’s only Chinatown in Kolkata.

 11. Calcutta Football League

-Did you know that world’s second oldest tournament is the Calcutta Football League.
+Did you know that world’s second-oldest tournament in the Calcutta Football League?
 Established in the year 1898, it is also the country’s oldest football tournament.